 Florida’s new notice of intent to initiate litigation on property insurance claims will not reduce litigation or remove attorneys from the claims process.
 Instead, the new law will require attorneys to be involved in more aspects of the property insurance claims process to make sure policyholders’ rights are protected and statutory requirements are met.
 This new law harms residential and commercial policyholders when their claims are delayed, denied, or underpaid.

-If your insurance company denied your claim, undervalued your damages, or is delaying paying your claim, contact an attorney at Murray + Murray.
-Murray + Murray will review your claim for free.
+If your insurance company denied your claim, undervalued your damages, or is delaying paying your claim, contact an attorney at Murray Law Group.
+Murray Law Group will review your claim for free.
 We are a Florida insurance claim litigation law firm that holds your insurance company accountable when it violates the duties owed to you, the policyholder.